RomanLut/hx_espnow_rc/doc/d1_mini_rx_standalone.md

  Standalone receiver.
 To be used for manual flights.
  Number of Servo, PWM and discrete outputs can be configured.

- No pulses on Failsafe.
-Discrete outputs keep last values.
+ "Servo outputs" output 50Hz 1-2ms pulses.

+ "PWM outputs" output 8192Hz PWM signal, duty ratio 0...100.

+ "Discrete outputs" output 1 (3.3V) or 0 (0V).

  Transmits telementry: RSSI, battery voltage.
  Voltage range is 3.1...6V.
  It can be powered from 5V BEC or directly from 1S battery: (4.2V-3.1V).

  Peak power consumption is ~300mA.

+# Failsave

+ No pulses on Failsafe (Servo, PWM).
+Discrete outputs keep last values.

 # Measuring battery voltage